 Generally, eyelid ptosis surgery is usually performed in both eyes although, depending on each case, we may find that it is simply necessary to operate one of the two eyelids to equalize the drooping eyelid to the fact that it is not.

-In one situation as in another, it will be the ophthalmologist oculoplastic specialist who evaluates if I really know must perform the intervention o no.
+In one situation as in another, it will be the ophthalmologist oculoplastic specialist who will evaluate if you really know must perform the intervention o no.

 Once the patient and the ophthalmologist determine that it is best to correct the eyelid ptosis through an operation, it is performed following the steps below: